Topology-based Representative Datasets to Reduce Neural Network Training Resources: Background

 \end{definition}

-One example of filtration is the Vietoris-Rips filtration (see \cite{Hausmann1994}).
-Roughly speaking, a Vietoris-Rips filtration is obtained by creating open balls from every point of a set in an $n$-dimensional space.
-The radius of the ball gets bigger along time and those vertices whose balls intersect are joined forming new simplices.
-Using this idea, the filtration is built.
-We say that a {\it hole is born} when it appears during the construction of the filtration and we say that a {\it hole dies} when it merges with another hole.
+An example of filtration is the Vietoris-Rips filtration (see \cite{Hausmann1994}).
+Roughly speaking, a Vietoris-Rips filtration is obtained by ``growing'' open balls centered at every point of a given set in an $n$-dimensional space.
+Specifically, the filtration is built by increasing with time the radius of the balls and joining those vertices whose balls intersect forming new simplices.

+This way, we say that a $q$-dimensional hole {\it is born} along the filtration when it appears and we say that a $q$-dimensional hole {\it dies} when it merges with another $q$-dimensional hole at a certain time during the construction of the filtration.
 The rule to decide which hole dies when they merge is the {\it elder rule} which establishes that younger holes die.
-So, births and deaths of all holes are controlled along time in the filtration.
-One of the common graphical representations of births vs. deaths along time is the so-called {\it persistence diagram} which is a set of points on the Cartesian plane.
-A point of a persistence diagram represents a hole in a concrete dimension.
-Since death happens only after births, all the points in a persistence diagram lie above the diagonal axis.
-Furthermore, those points in a persistence diagram that are far from the diagonal axis are candidates to be {\it topologically significant} since they represent holes which survive for a long time.
+So, births and deaths of all the holes are controlled over time in the filtration.
+One of the common graphical representations of births and deaths of the $q$-dimensional holes over time is the so-called ($q$-dimensional) {\it persistence diagram} which consists of a set of points on the Cartesian plane.
+A point of a persistence diagram represents the birth and the death of a $q$-dimensional hole.
+Since deaths happen only after births, all the points in a persistence diagram lie above the diagonal axis.
+Furthermore, those points in a persistence diagram that are far from the diagonal axis are candidates to be ``topologically significant'' since they represent holes that survive for a long time.
 The so-called bottleneck distance can be used to compare two persistence diagrams.

-\begin{definition} The Bottleneck distance between two persistence diagrams $Dgm$ and $\widetilde{Dgm}$ is:
+\begin{definition} The ($q$-dimensional) bottleneck distance between two ($q$-dimensional) persistence diagrams $\Dgm$ and $\widetilde{\Dgm}$ is: